 So y’all, sure’nuf saddle up and get on that horse.
 Keep reading to find out the scoop on the best things to do in Dallas for your visit.

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.

-Get your day in Dallas started off on the right foot and grab a cup of Joe at some of my favorite cafes.
+We only have 24 hours in Dallas.
+We better get it off on the right foot.
+So grab a cup of Joe at some of my favorite cafes.

-In the heart of downtown Dallas tucked inside the Adolphus Hotel is a fabulous cafe, The Ottto .
+In the heart of downtown Dallas tucked inside the Adolphus Hotel is a fabulous cafe, The Otto .
 The barista’s there know their double espresso very well.

 Ascension is another cafe I like to frequent during my visits to Dallas.
 Several locations are perched around the city, but their Uptown and downtown locations are my favorite.
 Ascension has unique blends such as The Draft Latte which is a frothy cold brew with hints of lavender.
 A must-try when spending 24 hours in Dallas.

 Royal Blue Grocery is an upscale grocer located in Downtown Dallas and Highland Park Village.
 You can find a nice selection of brews.